 Breakfast in Italy usually consists of two components – something sweet, and something fortifying to drink.

 If you like to eat sweet for breakfast, you will love the first meal of the day in Italy.
-Breakfast cakes, croissants and brioches each either plain or filled, or of course something fresh like a fruit salad or fruit and yogurt.
+Breakfast cakes, croissants and brioches each either plain or filled or of course something fresh like a fruit salad or fruit and yoghurt.
 The starchy component is often a cappuccino, which is velvety whipped milk with milk foam and an espresso.
-With more warm milk than latte or, of course, if time is short, just an espresso.
+With more warm milk than a latte or, of course, if time is short, just an espresso.
 That’s just a big sip anyway, with the full force of caffeine.

-Of course you can also enjoy a Panini sandwich bread with cold cuts for breakfast, if you are more on the hearty side.
+Of course, you can also enjoy a Panini sandwich bread with cold cuts for breakfast if you are more on the hearty side.
 Yummy bread filled with thinly sliced Mortadella, Prosciutto Crudo or Caprese (tomato and mozzarella) is also more than delicious.

 Ordering breakfast in Italy, in Italian

-In order to know at least a few phrases for your breakfast in Italy, here are some phrases and words that will be helpful for you.
+To know at least a few phrases for your breakfast in Italy, here are some phrases and words that will be helpful for you.

 Breakfast – Colazione